cccbr/belfryprojects/content/docs/090-project-finance/index.md

 Most ringing societies have funds available for bell projects.
 Contact your [local society](https://cccbr.org.uk/about/members/) for details.

 The Central Council of Church Bell Ringers has two funds which may be able to offer grants:
  - The Central Council [Bell Restoration Fund](https://cccbr.org.uk/cc-bell-ringing-fund/) generates income  primarily from legacies, donations, fundraising offers and bank interest.
-When funds are available, applications for grants are invited by notices in The Ringing World, on the CCCBR website, and on other communications channels.
+When funds are available, applications for grants are invited by notices in *The Ringing World*, on the CCCBR website, and on other communications channels.
  - The [Fred E Dukes International Bell Fund](https://cccbr.org.uk/dukes-international-fund/) is a capital fund and grants can only be paid from the interest earned, which limits the size of grants.
 Under the terms of the fund, grants are paid only for work carried out by UK bell founders and UK bell-hangers on bell restoration projects in countries outside the UK and Ireland.
-Applications for grants from the Fund are invited each year by a notice in The Ringing World, on the CCCBR website and by notification to ringing organisations outside the British Isles.
+Applications for grants from the Fund are invited each year by a notice in *The Ringing World*, on the CCCBR website and by notification to ringing organisations outside the British Isles.

 The following national organisations may be willing to offer financial support for bell related projects: